wexample/wex/README.md

 ## On MacOS

-- Install XCode
 - Install brew
-- Update your bash and coreutils with `brew install bash coreutils`
+- Update your bash and install coreutils with `brew install bash coreutils`
 - Then see Ubuntu installation process below

 # Usage